section-engineering-education/engineering-education/articles/simple-guide-to-using-apis/index.md

 Finally, field determines which parameter to search for which in this case is title.

 After the searchBooks function, there is a `booklist.then` function which is a promise.
-A promise is **link to an article about Promises - is there a Section one** a way of ensuring code is run after a function has finished.
-This is important because otherwise, if you were returning a lot of data code that requires that data may run before the data has been returned. **Reword this to make more sense? - maybe use API example - if GoodReads server was slow etc.**
+A promise is **link to an article about Promises - is there a Section one? (if not use this, https://hackernoon.com/exploring-differences-between-promises-and-callbacks-in-javascript-9m2a3uk0)** a way of ensuring code is run after a function has finished.
+This is important because otherwise, if you were returning a lot of data code that requires that data may run before the data has been returned. **Reword this to make more sense? - maybe use API example - if GoodReads server was slow etc.** The catch part of the promise refers to what will happen if the promise is rejected (i.e. fails.)

 After declaring it as a function, in the brackets is the variable, result.
 This stores the output of the booklist function though you can rename the variable if you wish.
 In this example, we've used it in a `console.log()` so we can see what data has been returned.